Kmeakin/resume/src/resume.typ

   - Investigated changing the default linker on Rust's AArch64 target to `lld` to reduce compile-times
     - Using the internal `crater` deployment, identified libraries that would be broken by the change, and worked with maintainers to fix them.
     - Benchmarked the compile-time improvements of using `lld` on the `rustc-perf` benchmark suite.
   - Contributed AArch64-specific optimizations to LLVM, to improve code generated for the Rust standard library
-    - Optimise checked 128-bit integer arithmetic to use add-with-carry instructions rather than materializing the carry flag from intermediate steps.
+    - Optimised checked 128-bit integer arithmetic to use add-with-carry instructions rather than materializing the carry flag from intermediate steps.
-    - Merge `AND`/`ORR`s of `CMP` instructions into chains of `CCMP`.
+    - Merged `AND`/`ORR`s of `CMP` instructions into chains of `CCMP`.
-    - Simplify nested `CSEL` instructions.
+    - Simplified nested `CSEL` instructions.
   - Investigated adding a new lint to the Rust compiler to detect ABI incompatibilities arising from differences in the definition of the `c_char` type between AArch64 and x86_64.